 Introduction to Crate Training Your Dog

 For many dog owners, crate training puppies just feels cruel.
-Their sad little puppy eyes begging for freedom is too much to bear!
+Their sad little puppy eyes begging for freedom are too much to bear!
 They only want to play, right?

 Well, puppies want to play alright – but while you’re asleep or out on errands, they’ll “play” with your shoes.
 Puppies see curtains blowing in the wind, and suddenly they look a lot more like billowing playmates.